aphanotus/openEd/BI377.22F.morphometry/README.md

 This course is intended to be a hands-on exploration of analytical methods.
 Classes will be a mixture of active lecture, student presentations, and digital / coding activities.
 Each student will be asked to make brief presentations of the primary literature at least twice during the semester.
 Because of the interactive nature of this course, attendance and engagement are critical.
 Please contact me if you anticipate an absence from class.
 Be aware that classes cannot be missed for an athletic practice.
 However, if your request is made in advance, I generally allow absences for an athletic contest.
 Poor attendance will negatively affect your participation grade and may result in an academic warning.
 During class, please be considerate of other students and make sure that any electronic device is muted.

 This course will raise issues of sexism, racism and colonialism.
-While this course will focus on biology, the social history of the topic must be acknowledged as we seek to build a more antiracist community.
+While this course will focus on natural science, the social history of the topic must be acknowledged as we seek to build a more antiracist community.
 Therefore, it is expected that conversations on these topics, while potentially uncomfortable, will be embraced with respect, compassion and mindful reflection.
 At any time, if anyone feels that readings, comments in discussion, or structures of the course treat these subjects inappropriately, that critique is welcomed, openly or privately.

 ### Digital platforms